AMID Logo

 • You are moving household goods from the United States

-Keep in mind that Customs may review and adjust the declared value on packing lists or proforma invoices to reflect fair market value.
+Keep in mind that Customs may review and adjust the declared value on packing lists or proforma CI to reflect fair market value.

 Commercial Invoice vs. Valued Packing List

-• If you're shipping commercial cargo from the USA, it's best to provide a copy of the original Commercial Invoice or purchase receipt.
-If that's not possible, a proforma invoice submitted in the form of a Valued Packing List may be accepted.
+• If you ship commercial cargo from the USA, providing a copy of the original CI or purchase receipt is recommended.
+If that's not possible, a proforma CI submitted in the form of a Valued Packing List may be accepted.
 However, the destination country’s customs might still request original documentation.

-• If you're shipping personal items or household goods from the USA, a Valued Packing List is mandatory.
+• If you ship personal items or household goods from the USA, a Valued Packing List is mandatory.
 It must include item descriptions and the declared value.

 Sometimes, customs authorities may request additional documents beyond a CI or VPL to release your shipment.
 In such cases, you or your customs broker can assist in preparing compliant export documentation.